Limiting distribution of maximal crossing and nesting of Poissonized random matchings: Painlev e regime

 Note that the relation $\phi(z; \tg) = - \theta(-z;\tg)$ implies that $\phi$ admits a similar expansion about $z=1$ with the same structure.

-As the cubic coefficient in \eqref{phase expansion} is bounded away from zero (note that $\gamma\le 1+\delta< 3/2$) we make use of a classical result of \cite{CFU} to introduce new parameters $a(\gamma)$ and $b(\gamma)$ such that the relation
+As the cubic coefficient in \eqref{phaseexpansion} is bounded away from zero (note that $\gamma\le1+\delta< 3/2$) we make use of a classical result of \cite{CFU} to introduce new parameters $a(\gamma)$ and $b(\gamma)$ such that the relation

 defines an invertible conformal mapping $f = f(z)$ from a sufficiently small, $\gamma$-independent, neighborhood $\U_{-1}$ onto $f(\U_1)$ such that the parameters $a$ and $b$ depend continuously on $\gamma$ near $1$.
-It was shown in \cite{CFU} (see also \cite{Friedman}) that there exist $\delta_1>0$ and a $\gamma$-independent neighborhood $\U_{-1}$ such that the above map is conformal in $\U_{-1}$ for all $\gamma \in [1-\delta_1, 1+\delta_1]$ if the critical points $f_{\pm}= \pm \sqrt{-a}/2$ of the left hand side, seen as a function of $f$, correspond to the critical points $z_{\pm}$ of $\theta(z;\gamma)$.
-This means that the left hand side of~\eqref{CFU coordinates} evaluated at $f=f_{\pm}$ should equal to the right hand side of~\eqref{CFU coordinates} evaluated at $z=z_{\pm}$.
-These two conditions determine the parameters $a$ and $b$ as
+It was shown in \cite{CFU} (see also \cite{Friedman}) that there exist $\delta_1>0$ and a $\gamma$-independent neighborhood $\U_{-1}$ such that the above map is conformal in $\U_{-1}$ for all $\gamma\in[1-\delta_1, 1+\delta_1]$ if the critical points $f_{\pm}= \pm\sqrt{-a}/2$ of the left-hand side, seen as a function of $f$, correspond to the critical points $z_{\pm}$ of $\theta(z;\gamma)$.
+This means that the left-hand side of~\eqref{CFUcoordinates} evaluated at $f=f_{\pm}$ should equal to the right-hand side of~\eqref{CFUcoordinates} evaluated at $z=z_{\pm}$.
+These two conditions determine parameters $a$ and $b$ as

-Since $\theta(z_+; \gamma)= -\theta(z_-; \gamma)=\sqrt{\gamma^2 -1} - \gamma \log ( \gamma + \sqrt{\gamma^2 -1})$, we have
+Since $\theta(z_+; \gamma)= -\theta(z_-; \gamma)=\sqrt{\gamma^2 -1} - \gamma\log( \gamma+ \sqrt{\gamma^2 -1})$, we have

 There are three choices of branch of $a(\gamma)$.
 We choose the branch so that

 satisfies the power series expansion